parasyte/bmod/README.md

 C:/Users/jay/.cargo/bin/cargo.exe: error while loading shared libraries: ?: cannot open shared object file: No such file or directory
 ```

-The build-script for `test-plugin` adds this path automatically, but it is easy to forget.
+`bmod_build::compile()` adds this path automatically, but you may need to set it to something different if you have bakkesmod installed to a nonstandard location.

 ## TODO